kubevela/kubevela/docs/en/concepts.md

 # Concepts and Glossaries

-This document explains some technical terms that are widely used in KubeVela, such as `application`, `service`, `workload type`, `trait` etc., from application developer's perspective.
+This document explains some technical terms that are widely used in KubeVela, such as `application`, `service`, `workload type`, `trait` etc., from user's perspective.
 The goal is to clarify them in the context of KubeVela.

 ## Overview